shalom-chms/shalom/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Elastic License 2.0 - see the [LICENSE](LICENSE) file for details.